WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sowmya-Rajan/weekly-updates.md

 * This was all done on the local host.
 * Dynamic Linking of URLs.

+  LC This is all fab ✨

 #### What did you struggle with?

 * I struggled with concepts of Django and HTML which I don't have experience of.
 I am following tutorials by the side and implementing on the side.
 * I am also struggling on time management.

+  LC we can discuss ways of time management in our next meeting!
+There are lots of ways out there to help with that, such as blocking time, it's just finding what works for you!

 #### What would you like to work on next week?

 * I would like to test the code that I worked last week on the existing platform.
 I think it would take a day to try this out.
 * Once I do this, I will follow other issues or to-do's that are lined up and implement it.

+  LC sounds like a good plan 👍

 #### Where do you need help from Kirstie?